How to Plant, Grow, and Care for Creeping Speedwell

 However, you may have to look out for its growth as this perennial can be aggressive in nature.
 It easily outgrows its landscape area and may enter other spaces via runners.
 Here’s a breakdown of what you’ll need to do when growing Veronica plants.

-Creeping Veronica can thrive in full sun as well as partial shade.
+Creeping speedwell thrives in full sun and partial shade.
 While it can grow in complete shade, it doesn’t flower as well there.
 If you’re in a hot climate, an area with afternoon shade is ideal.
 Too much blistering sun can cause the plant to wilt.

 For people who’re using it as a lawn replacement, it’s perfect if you’ve got partially-shaded conditions under trees.
 Lots of bright, indirect lighting is fine.